The Hall of Ancients - Southeastern Indians

 Cherokee Removal - The Trail of Tears

 You will see segments from a film, The Trail of Tears: Cherokee Legacy.
-It plays continually in this area giving visitors insight into the Cherokee peoples' difficulties.
+The film plays continually to give visitors insight into the Cherokee peoples' difficulties.
 They were removed from their homes in Georgia by federal soldiers in May, 1938.
-It took only 20 days to round up the Cherokee Indians and take them to camps where they slept on the gound until days later when they were moved to embarkation points prior to traveling over 800 miles across the country to Oklahoma.
-The film is produced by Rich-Heape Films, Inc.and this brief four minute segment from the two-hour film they produced.
-It is hosted by well-known Cherokee actor Wes Studi.*
+It took only 20 days to round up the Cherokee Indians and take them to camps where they slept on the ground until days later when they were moved to embarkation points and then traveled more than 800 miles to Oklahoma.
+This brief four-minute segment is from a two-hour film produced by Rich-Heape Films, Inc.*

 Thanks to the generosity of the Georgia Chapter of the Trail of Tears Association and other anonymous donors, museum visitors can see a timeline, maps and information about the Cherokee Indian removal from Georgia.
 This section of the Hall of Ancients documents the hardships they endured.
-In 2013, The Funk Heritage Center is certified as an "interpretive center" and partner on the National Park Service Trail of Tears National Historic Trail.
-It is important to tell the story of this tragic part of history which includes the hardship, endurance and loss associated with the removal of Georgia's people.
+In 2013, The Funk Heritage Center was certified as an "interpretive center" and partner on the National Park Service Trail of Tears National Historic Trail.
+It is important to tell the story of this tragic part of history which includes the hardship, endurance and loss.
+2013 is the 175th anniversary of this event.

 *Copies of this two-hour DVD are available for purchase in the museum gift shop.

 The film is hosted by well-known Cherokee actor Wes Studi and narrated by James Earl Jones.
 Other celebrity voices include actors James Garner and John Buttram, singer Crystal Gayle, former Virginia Governor Douglas Wilder and a host of historical experts from major universities.